100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 575gns

-After suffering a narrow defeat in his first run as a juvenile in the Cannonbury Stakes (L) at Randwick, Veilmond then won three in a row, as well as recording placings in the AJC Sires’ Produce Stakes (G1) and AJC Champagne Stakes (G1), which ranked him equal top juvenile of his year.
+After suffering a narrow defeat in his first run as a juvenile in the Cannonbury Stakes (L) at Randwick Veilmond then won three in a row as well as recording placings in the AJC Sires’ Produce Stakes (Gr.1) and AJC Champagne Stakes (Gr.1) which ranked him equal top two-year-old of his year.

-The next season, Veilmond was acknowledged the best of his age with wins that included the Hobartville Stakes (G2) and a St Leger double, winning both the VRC St Leger (G2) and AJC St Leger (G2).
-Notable placings included the AJC Derby (G1), VRC Derby (G1), STC Rawson Stakes (G1), AJC Chipping Norton Stakes (G2) and the AJC Cumberland Stakes (G1).
+The next season Veilmond was acknowledged the best of his age with wins that included the Hobartville Stakes (Gr.2) and a St Leger double, winning both the VRC St Leger (Gr.2) and AJC St Leger (Gr.2).
+Notable placings included the AJC Derby (Gr.1), VRC Derby (Gr.1), STC Rawson Stakes (Gr.1), AJC Chipping Norton Stakes (Gr.2) and the AJC Cumberland Stakes (Gr.1).

-Veilmond’s third season began with a Rosehill win and two further back-to-back Sydney handicaps before returning to Melbourne, where he ran third to Phar Lap and Concentrate in the VRC Melbourne Stakes (L) and won the VRC CB Fisher Plate (L).
+Veilmond’s four-year-old season began with a Rosehill win, and two further back-to-back Sydney handicaps before returning to Melbourne where he ran third to Phar Lap and Concentrate in the VRC Melbourne Stakes (L) and won the VRC CB Fisher Plate (L).
 His autumn included a win in the AJC Plate (L) and a third in the 1932 AJC Sydney Cup, lumping the top-weight of 9st 11lb (62kg).

-In his final season, as a five year old, Veilmond raced sixteen times, adding four more wins, including the AJC Spring Stakes (L), VRC Essendon Stakes (L) and the VRC King’s Plate (G2) - his 17th and final win.
+In his final 5YO season, Veilmond raced 16 times adding four more wins including the AJC Spring Stakes (L), VRC Essendon Stakes (L) and the VRC King’s Plate (Gr.2) his 17th and final win.

-At stud, Veilmond, who was top sire in Australia in the 1941-42 season, sired 11 stakes winners who recorded 25 stakes wins including the Caulfield Cup (G1) winner Velocity, AJC Epsom Hcp (G1) winner Rimveil, VRC Newmarket Hcp (G1) winner All Veil, and Veiled Threat a dual AJC Sydney Cup (G1) winner.
+At stud, Veilmond, who was top sire in Australia in the 1941-42 season, sired 11 stakes winners who recorded 25 stakes wins including the Caulfield Cup (Gr.1) winner Velocity, AJC Epsom Hcp (Gr.1) winner Rimveil, VRC Newmarket Hcp (Gr.1) winner All Veil and the dual AJC Sydney Cup (Gr.1) winner Veiled Threat.

 1930: SPEEDMINT (LOT 37)